cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware.markdown

 has_toc: false
 ---

+# Migrate to zone-aware ingesters
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+## Overview

 This migration guide shows how to migrate to zone-aware ingesters without downtime or data loss.
 The general process is the following: New stateful sets are created, the write traffic is routed to them, the read traffic is routed to them, the old stateful set is disabled.
+During the migration, it is ensured that at most one ingester is unavailable at the time, and that an ingester's data is always written to persistent storage before it is shut down.

 The chart makes use of the [rollout-operator](https://github.com/grafana/rollout-operator) to coordinate rollouts of the stateful sets.
-This will automatically set the update strategy to `OnDelete`.
+This will automatically set the stateful set's update strategy to `OnDelete`.

+## Prerequisites

 Make sure to set the following settings before starting the migration:
 - Ingesters are deployed as a stateful set (deployment is currently not supported)